 - Tell His story, including our testimony, to all who will listen.
 This is done in demonstration as we live according to His teaching and show compassion to others, and in words as we speak to others about what He has done for us.

-This Apostolic call is upon every one of us.
+This call to discipleship is upon every one of us.

 The Specific Will of God.

 Discovering this is a matter of prayer and consultation with leadership.
 Here are some time-proven guidelines:

 - God usually calls us to do something we are gifted in and for which we have talent.
 For instance God calls musical people to music ministry.
 Our talents need to be developed into skills God can use.

 - God’s power flows in the area of our calling.
 When we do the things God is calling us to do, the results are obviously blessed by the Holy Spirit.

 - Doing what God is calling us to do brings a sense of joy to our hearts.